Best Wireless Microphone for Singing and Public Address 2025

 If you’re among those who haven’t tried an SM58 yet, it’s a great-sounding dynamic microphone with just the right high-end for clarity without starting to induce feedback.
 The dynamic range of the handheld mic is incredible, while the BLX24R is a capable receiver that’s expandable should you get more mics.

-It has an on/off switch but no mute button, which may be a problem for a vocalist who want an instant muting function without fiddling with a slider.
+It has an on/off switch but no mute button, which may be a problem for a vocalist who wants an instant muting function without fiddling with a slider.

 If you mainly use your wireless mics in a typical band setting, then the BLX24R/SM58 is hard to beat.
 This is currently the lowest-priced rack-mountable wireless system with a Shure SM58 mic capsule.